solana-foundation/developer-content/content/guides/advanced/verified-builds.md

   or malicious code.
 It also ensures you comply with best practices and give security researchers an easy way to contact you.

-# How do I implement verified builds?
+# How do I create verified builds?

-To implement verified builds, you'll need to follow these steps:
+To create verified builds, you'll need to follow these steps:

 <Steps>